Sirens Tribal Dance Co.

 Members consist of Dawn (Undine), Laurie (Qilin), and Yasmina.
 Our mission is: To share our love of belly dance and the joy that it brings with the local community through performances, classes, and special workshops.

-vendors and instructors from all over the State.
 We produce a yearly show

 been TV music theme songs, Broadway musicals and music from the movies.

 We are more than dance sisters, we are best friends.
 We enjoy doing non

 dance things together as much as performing and dancing together.
 We